1990 Pacific hurricane season: Hurricane Lowell

 A tropical wave moved off the northwestern coast of Africa into the Atlantic Ocean on August 11.
 After moving across the Atlantic and Caribbean Sea without development, the system moved through the Intertropical Convergence Zone of the northeastern Pacific Ocean.
 The cloudiness moved northward toward the Gulf of Tehuantepec on August 22.
 The thunderstorm activity organized sufficiently for the system to be upgraded to Tropical Depression Fifteen-E on August 23 while 298 mi southeast of Acapulco, Mexico.
 The depression moved west-northwestward and strengthened into a tropical storm 217 mi south-southwest of Puerto Vallarta on August 25.
 The storm began to turn more westward due to a strengthening high pressure system to its north and was upgraded to a hurricane on August 27 while 286 mi southwest of Cabo San Lucas.
 As the high to the north continued to strengthen, the hurricane turned west-southwest.

 Thunderstorm activity with the hurricane began to weaken and Lowell was downgraded back to tropical storm status on August 28.
 The tropical storm then turned to a north-northwestward with the storm passing over cooler waters.
 On August 31, the storm was downgraded to a tropical depression, with only minimal amounts of deep convection remaining within its circulation.
 Lowell dissipated as a tropical cyclone on September 1, though a low-level circulation of clouds could be seen on satellite imagery for the next few days.
-No damage or casualties was reported as a result of Lowell.